 Aroma Housewares ARC-914SBD Rice Grain Cooker and Food Steamer

-This model might sport a better deal than the one mentioned above as it includes a steamer tray and can cook up to eight cups of rice, all for a price at around $30.
+This 8-cup model might be a better deal than the one mentioned above as it includes a steamer tray, all for a price of around $30.
 It is also extremely easy to operate, does not occupy much space, incorporates a delay-start timer which can be set for up to 15 hours in advance, has a digital timer, and includes presets for brown rice and white rice.

 Hamilton Beach Digital Simplicity